Daily positive affirmations

 - To reprogram your subconscious mind and create new useful automatic habits

-This post will look at affirmations for inspiration and success.
+This post will give you 78 examples of positive daily affirmations for inspiration and success.

 What are affirmations?
 Affirmations definition